visitors since 4 oct 2008

 Ajmal stopped in for a late dinner after driving to Jalalabad from his valley, a dangerous 14 hour trip.
 He may not look it but he was exhausted

-The battalion at the Gardez FOB called my buddy the Horse to ask if he knew why thousands of people had migrated towards, “some compound in the Zazi Valley.”
-They asked to meet with them on their way out but that meeting turned out to be a joke.
-A visibly upset major demanded to know why, if the Zazi Valley tribal police were on their side, had they not reported to the Americans the location of IED’s?
-Ajmal, by this time exhausted and barely able to talk, explained that they are not in the, “sell IED’s to the Americans” business because they are not that desperate for money.
-The only IED’s the police have seen were either aimed at them or the tribal chiefs; but if they do have knowledge of an IED cell on their lands, then they will bring both the IED’s and the heads of the IED makers to Gardez.
-The Americans remain skeptical, Ajmal remains frustrated, Crazy Horse who, like myself, has spent his adult life as an infantry officer, remains heart sick, and I remain pissed off.
-A surge of amateurs who are unable to focus on anything other than IED’s and head counts is a waste of time and money.
-It is impossible to be optimistic about the future of Afghanistan for those of us who live outside the wire, and we will never be unless the military USAID, State Department and all the other organizations with unlimited funding and influence get out here and join us.
+The battalion at the Gardez FOB called The Horse to ask if he knew why thousands of people had migrated towards “some compound in the Zazai Valley.”
+When he told them what was up they asked to meet with him and Ajmal when they headed back to Kabul.
+The meeting turned out to be a joke.
+A visibly upset major demanded to know why, if the Zazai Valley tribal police were on their side, had they not reported to the Americans the location of IED’s?
+Ajmal, by this time exhausted and barely able to talk, explained that they are not in the “sell IED’s to the Americans” business.
+Reporting an IED for the cash reward is a common money scam in those parts and increases the number of IED’s being made.
+The only IED’s the tribal police have seen were aimed at them and all those had gone off.
+He added that if they do gain knowledge of an IED cell on their lands they will bring both the IED’s and the heads of the IED makers to Gardez.

-24 comments to Tribal Engagement
+24 Replies to “Big Army Tribal Engagement”

-Welcome back to the states Tim.
+1. Welcome back to the states Tim.
 Someone in the dark under belly of the government named Ahjmal Khan a bad guy.
 And that can happen(shrug) As for “Tribes” It’s strange that im seeing some military sits talking about it now.One time they would not speak of it at all.
 Maybe they will embrace the idea now.?

-• The Afghans have been killing foreigners for centuries with long range rifle attacks.
+2. The Afghans have been killing foreigners for centuries with long range rifle attacks.
 The British in the 19th hated the homemade Afghan rifles, the Jezeel, and there are records of kills at a mile back then.
 Probably legendary but still the Afghans were among the first effective snipers.

-the Taliban will continue to become more effective, that is a given.
+3. the Taliban will continue to become more effective, that is a given.
 How long will it be before they routinely use explosively formed penetrators ? a year ?

-great post babatim…. i didnt realize who ajmal was when he dropped by, wow!
+4. great post babatim…. i didnt realize who ajmal was when he dropped by, wow!
 I am so ..
 NOT surprised the fob-folk had no clue of what was going on.

-• Nothing in war is ever a “given.”
+5. Nothing in war is ever a “given.”

 Talib/al-Q have already used EFP IED’s inside the Afghan theater, as long ago as 2007.